 1. Child’s Pose

-This pose will help stretch your hips, thighs and ankles.
-It is great pose to relieve neck and lower back pain, helps stimulate digestion, make you feel comfortable to start the day.
+This pose will help stretch your hips, thighs, and ankles.
+It is a great position to relieve neck and lower back pain, helps stimulate digestion, makes you feel comfortable to start the day.

 2. Seated Side Stretch

 How to do this pose?
 Seated upright with the soles of your feet together and bent the knees to the sides.
 Place your left hand on your knee and stretch your arm up and over to the left.
 Repeat on the other side.

 You can hold this position for 30 seconds for each side.
 This seated side stretch will help to strengthen the muscles between the pelvis and ribs, improve the expansiveness of your lungs, which will make breathing easier.
 This pose will also help you relax and relieve stress.